Allegiance bias: Analyses

-Another area that allegiance bias is found is when authors/researchers are critiquing each other's work.
-Some studies make claims that a previous article confirmed bias and so on.
-It is important to analyze these authors, who are making these claims, on how they are coming to their conclusion.
-These authors may be also demonstrating allegiance bias by testing previous articles to their own work and overexerting the conclusion they have found.
-These authors are ironically using allegiance bias to verify their work as being correct.
+Allegiance bias is also evident when authors and researchers critique each other's work.
+In some cases, studies assert that a prior article validated a bias, creating a cycle of reinforcement.
+It is crucial to scrutinize the methods by which these authors arrive at their conclusions.
+They may inadvertently exhibit allegiance bias by selectively testing previous articles against their own work and overstating the conclusions they draw.
+Ironically, these authors may be employing allegiance bias to affirm the accuracy of their own research findings.

 Critiques

 Despite the fact that researchers find the outcomes of psychological evaluations to be influenced from allegiance from a specific school of thought, the role of allegiance in the research field should be evaluated cautiously.
 Several meta-analyses have shown contradictory results between experimenter's allegiance (EA) and assessment effect sizes in favor of the preferred conclusions.
 These are meta-analysis that examines a combination of psychotherapy and non-psychotherapy treatments (e.g., medication) if it was directly compared with another type of psychotherapy or meta-analysis evaluating direct comparisons between different types of psychotherapy.
 Meta-analysis assessing non-verbal techniques, web-based treatments and non-specific or miscellaneous treatments (e.g., yoga, dietary advice, recreation, biofeedback, etc.) should also be excluded.